azizahmad7751/product-api/README.md

 ## API Endpoints
-POST /api/products/create/ - Create a new product
+### Create a new product
+- POST /api/products/create/
-GET /api/products/list/ - Retrieve a list of all products
+### Retrieve a list of all products
+- GET /api/products/list/

 ## Usage
 Use the provided HTML form to add a new product, which will then be displayed in a table.